 Respect (n): A feeling of deep admiration for someone or something elicited by their abilities, qualities, or achievements.

 Respect is something to be earned.
 But spanking a child is not instilling feelings of admiration, especially not for the action of spanking.
 Perhaps you believe that spanking will teach a lesson and that that lesson (or accumulation of lessons over childhood) will earn you respect, but if you’re flat out saying you’re spanking to teach respect, what other lesson is there?
-(And here is probably where conservative Christians may do things differently – if spanking is part of teaching accountability and is followed up with other lessons of the kind, it may have no negative outcomes.
-But I’m only hypothesizing here.)

 There’s also the issue of wanting our children to automatically respect others.
 It makes no sense.
 Polite?
 Sure!
 But respect?
 It’s something you earn.
 In cultures where they speak of respecting elders, it’s typically based on all the elders have done.
 Thus the respect comes from making children aware of their elders’ achievements and the default assumption becomes that your elders have achievements worthy of respect until shown otherwise.
 (Whether this system is wrong is another question and certainly isn’t always applied this way, especially in larger cultures, but it’s a topic for another day.)
 You can’t spank that into a child.
 I also can’t help but think that trying to teach automatic respect without reason doesn’t do them any good either.